MauroCL75/PortableWallet/README.md

 # Configuration files
 You still need a valid tnsname, sqlnet.ora with the wallet location and the wallet directory created by this.

+# Credits
+This is based on work by [mguessan](https://github.com/mguessan/oracle-wallet-recover)